rackerlabs/design-system/_component_design/date-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-## Best practice
+## Best practices

+Consider the following best practices when you construct a date picker:

-- Provide the range selection variation when a user needs to select both a start and an end date.
+- Provide the date range selection variation when a user needs to select both a start and an end date.
 - Pair the date picker pattern with data sets that extend across a time period to allow users to select the currently viewed data.
+- When the user triggers the date picker, it should default to the current month and year.

 {% endcolumn %}